-Let's start Spring by attracting fortune eating Eho-maki and throwing dried soybeans!
+Let's start Spring by attracting fortune eating Eho-maki sushi roll and throwing dried soybeans!

 In Japan, the beginning of February is marked by Setsubun no Hi (節分の日) or Bean-Throwing Festival in English.
 Setsubun no Hi, also know as is celebrated every year on February 3rd and it’s one of the children’s favorite celebrations.
 This festival celebrates the end of Winter and the beginning of Spring according to the lunar calendar.

 In ancient times it was believed that the ogres, called “oni” in Japanese, appeared in the changing seasons and in order to scare away those ogres, they throw dried soybeans while yelling “Oni wa soto, fuku wa uchi!” which means ‘Demon out, fortune inside’.